panoptic-labs/docs/docs/panoptic-protocol/protocol-roles.md

   }}
 />

-Long options are minted by *removing* liquidity from the Uni v3 pool and moving it back to the Panoptic pool.
+Long options are minted by *removing* liquidity from the Uniswap pool and moving it back to the Panoptic pool.
 While any option can be sold at any price at any time, users wishing to buy an option can only do it if it has been sold first.

 Let us consider what happens if a user wants to buy a PUT option at price K=1000 and *width 10%* (basically buying the option that has been sold in the example above).